 Summary: God’s love for us—Free online Bible study with Scriptures on God’s love for me and God’s love for you.
-These verses show the love of God for you, his love for me, and his love for everyone.
+These verses show the love of God for you, his love for me, and his love for us (that means everyone).
 The Bible makes up God’s love letter to you and lets us know the love of God for us is powerful.

 Summary: God’s love for us — Bible study and verses on God’s love for me, God’s love for you.

 God’s Love for You, God’s Love for Me

 Personal Bible study on God’s love for us

 I pray that you … may have power, together with all the saints, to grasp how wide and long and high and deep is the love of Christ.
 (Ephesians 3:17-19)